-We believe that our approach has the advantages that (i) the children in the control group are actively engaged in their normal school lessons, i.e., we have an active and natural control group, (ii) the children in our study are not aware of being part of an experiment because the training was introduced like other new topics during normal school teaching, (iii) we can also examine a question of high policy relevance, namely whether WM training provides additional benefits or costs for the children relative to normal school lessons, and (iv) we have short- and longer-run outcome measures that enable us to study how the treatment effect evolves over time.
+We believe that our approach has the advantages that (i) the children in the control group are participating in their normal school lessons, i.e., we have a natural control group, (ii) the children in our study are not aware of being part of an experiment because the training was introduced like other new topics during normal school teaching, (iii) we can also examine a question of high policy relevance, namely whether WM training provides additional benefits or costs for the children relative to normal school lessons, and (iv) we have short- and longer-run outcome measures that enable us to study how the treatment effect evolves over time.
 To our knowledge, there are only two other studies (St Clair-Thompson et al. 2010; Rode et al. 2014) that implemented WM training into the normal school routine such that the effects of training relative to normal school lessons could have been assessed.
 Unfortunately, these two studies experienced large attrition already after a few months, and/or did not have long-term follow-up measurements.
-In the light of our finding that many treatment
+In the light of our finding that many treatment effects only become fully visible after many months, this may have limited their ability to discover spillover effects.3